Rohan-Bangash/LAN-Ethernet-Switching-/README.md

 ## Concepts Demonstrated
 - OSI Model: Focus on Layer 2 (Data Link) and Layer 3 (Network) interaction.
 - ARP operation and MAC learning.
-- Basic Ethernet switching and connectivity testing.
+- Ethernet switching and connectivity testing.
 - Use of simulation tools for network analysis.

 ---